 - Creative enquiry and how to submit - review criteria

 Conference programme and themes

-We hope that you will come and join us in July 2019 to enjoy the conference and the social events.
-You may wish to stay on and enjoy the Devon coast and countryside.
+We hope that you will come and join us in July 2020 to enjoy the conference and the social events.

 Programme features this year